SteGriff/sg-login/readme.md

 });
 ```

-Registration also accepts an `email` parameter.
+Registration also accepts an optional `email` parameter (make this mandatory if you want).

 You will receive a JSON response like: